 - Other relevant documents (for example, those showing real estate taxes paid or student loan interest paid, tuition, summary of charitable donations)

 Do I need to make an appointment?

 Appointments are not required.
-You can contact any of our locations to make an appointment or walk into a location at any time.
+You can contact any of our stores to make an appointment or walk into a store at any time.